ArcadeData/arcadeanalytics/README.md

 The Docker compose starts ArcadeAnalytics, a PostgreSQL database, an Elastic instance and an OrientDB with its _demodb_ preloaded.

-For detailed instructions on how to use Arcade got to the [https://arcadeanalytics.com/usermanual/](manual)
+For detailed instructions on how to use Arcade go to the [https://arcadeanalytics.com/usermanual/](manual)

 ## Development